smartgeber Logo

 Understanding Rocky Linux: RPM or Debian?

-Rocky Linux is a relatively new player in the world of Linux distributions, and it's natural to wonder about its foundations.
-Specifically, you might be curious whether Rocky Linux is based on the RPM package management system or if it aligns more closely with Debian.
-Let's dive into this topic to clarify where Rocky Linux stands and how it fits into the broader ecosystem of Linux distributions.
+Rocky Linux is a relatively new player in the Linux distribution arena, and it's natural to wonder about its package management system.
+To answer your question directly: Rocky Linux is based on the RPM (Red Hat Package Manager) system, not Debian.
+This distinction is crucial for understanding how Rocky Linux fits into the broader landscape of Linux distributions.

 Conclusion